 If a company asks for your phone number, consider whether they really need it.
 Don't enter a number on a form unless it's required, and even then you may prefer to provide fake digits unless there's a good reason for them to get in touch (and in those situations a disposable number is useful - see below).

-Also watch out for marketing opt-out checkboxes to ensure that even if you do have to give a number you're not also signing up for sales calls.
+Also watch out for marketing opt-out checkboxes, so even if you do have to give a number you're not also signing up for sales calls.

 Block international calls or unknown numbers

 Any mobile phone should include the ability to block unknown numbers, though you may have to look up the exact steps for your particular handset as it can vary between manufacturer.
 There may also be the option to block calls from international numbers.

 Landlines can be set to block unknown calls too.
 On BT lines this is done by dialling *227#.
 To disable it again use #227#.